lanedenson/100-days-of-code/log.md

 **Today's Progress**: PageVitals API Client

 **Thoughts** (Pretty sure I did some coding between day 7 and day 8, but I didn't record it).
 This is more of a work project, as I want to be able to track and manipulate the data from the PageVitals - website performance monitoring service - to better measure progress over time.
 I am using AI for this project as my time is limited to complete this, but if there are straightforward adjustments I can make on my own, I will do so rather than let Cursor/Claude do it for me.
+And I spent way more than an hour on this work, so I think it counts.

 **Link(s) to work**
 1. [GitHub Repo](https://github.com/lanedenson/pagevitals-api-client)